Dick Hantak: Education

+Career

 Hantak was most notable for being involved in a game that would result in the elimination of the excessive crowd noise rule from the NFL because of the actions during an exhibition game preceding the 1989 NFL season between the Cincinnati Bengals and New Orleans Saints at the Louisiana Superdome.
 Prior to the snap to begin a play, Bengals quarterback Boomer Esiason constantly complained to Hantak about the loud crowd noise inside of the dome and would embellish his reactions in protest over the newly created rule.
 Esiason would later admit that he was put up to the task by then head coach Sam Wyche.

 Hantak was also involved in a humorous incident during a 1996 game between Pittsburgh and Carolina.
 On a punt the ball landed in the endzone and the Carolina mascot Sir Purr downed it, unaware the ball was live.
 While Steelers coach Bill Cowher was laughing, Hantak told Sir Purr not to do it again.
-And again in December 1997 at Pontiac silverdome, the biggest game where Barry sanders rushing 2000, one of the rowdiest repeated crowd yells and chanting.
-Dick ended his distinguished officiating career with a playoff game on January 11, 2003, between the Oakland Raiders and New York Jets.
+Hantak ended his distinguished officiating career with a playoff game on January 11, 2003, between the Oakland Raiders and New York Jets.

 As of the 2006 NFL season, Hantak serves as an NFL replay official, working on-site in the video officiating booth.